fonic/wcdatool/README.md

    - Identify and add hints for regions in code objects that are actually data (look for `; misplaced item` comments, `(bad)` assembly instructions and labels with `; access size` comments)
    - Identify and add hints for regions in data objects that are actually code (look for `call`/`jmp` instructions in code objects with fixup targets pointing to data objects)
    - Check section `Possible object hints` of *wcdatool*'s output/log for suggestions (not guaranteed to be correct, but likely a good starting point)
    - *The ultimate goal here is to eliminate all (or at least most) warnings issued by wcdatool*.
 Each warning points out a region of the disassembly that does currently seem flawed and therefore requires further attention/investigation.
-Note that there is a *cascading effect* at work (e.g. a region of data that is falsely intepreted as code may produce bogus branches, leading to further issues), thus warnings should be tackled one (or few) at a time from first to last with *wcdatool* re-runs in between
+Note that there is a *cascading effect* at work (e.g. a region of data that is falsely intepreted as code may produce bogus branches, leading to further warnings), thus warnings should be tackled one (or few) at a time from first to last with *wcdatool* re-runs in between

    **NOTE:** this is by far the most time-consuming part, but *crucial* to achieve good and clean results (!)

-## Wcdatool's usage information
+## Wcdatool usage information

 ```
 Usage: wcdatool.py [-wde|--wdump-exec PATH] [-ode|--objdump-exec PATH]